 - Buy Local Campaign – In 2007 the PCCB launched a Buy Local Campaign to educate consumers about the benefits of buying locally and to encourage businesses and residents to support local merchants.
 Whether a business or consumer, you can support the “Keep it PC” Buy Local Campaign.
 Please call 435.649.6100 to request Keep it PC logo/bumper stickers.

 - Website listing(s) – Each member receives one categorical listing per membership.
 Listing includes business contact information.
 Additional category listings may be purchased at an additional charge.
 This information may be updated or changed at any time in the Members Only Portal.

 - Coupons/Deals - Tourism Members can post deals based on their membership category.
 These deals are attached to the website listing in addition to populating specific deal pages on visitparkcity.com.
 Members may add this information using the Coupon functionality in the Members Only Portal.

-- Events - Tourism Members can submit events for approval to be posted to the calendar of events.
+- Events - Tourism Members can submit events for approval through the Member Portal to be posted to the calendar of events.
 Adjustments to the events may be made before being published.
-Submit an Event Now.

 - Direct Referrals - The Park City Chamber / Bureau's administrative and Visitor Center staff handles email, phone, and in-person inquiries, directing guests to appropriate Chamber/Bureau members.
 Every staff member acts as a sales person for our membership when recommending services, properties, shops, restaurants and more.